leandrotula/debtapplication/README.md

 ```

 ### Swagger API Rest documentation
-We are gonna be using gin-swagger, we can install it, executing:
+We are going to be using gin-swagger, we can install it, executing:
 ```bash
 go get -u github.com/swaggo/gin-swagger
 ```